ContentGamer/cxl-language/README.md

 > [!CAUTION]
 > Use this at your own risk lol.

+> [!INFO]
-You can't use comments in this ESOLang language.
+> You can't use comments in this ESOLang language.
+> This language is different than any ESOLang out there, it has the syntax of C++ and C#.
+This is, of course, an interpreted programming language.

 ## Basic Printing
 ```typescript